 Other works in the Assemblage are carved to a smooth and textured finishes in Purbeck marble – so named because it is sourced from the isle of Purbeck, off the Dorset coast – a limestone, packed with shell fossils.
 When carved and polished, lace-like loops of white appear, the geological past emerging into the light.
 Particularly when gathered together, the pieces recall the rings of the shaped standing stones that are Britain’s most ancient works of art.
 The reference lends the Assemblage a ceremonial atmosphere, a sense of communion with cultural memories echoing down through the centuries.

-Accompanying this exhibition, Faye Toogood: Drawing, Material, Sculpture, Landscape will be released by Phaidon in July, 2022.
-The first in-depth look at the work of the globally celebrated and multidisciplinary London-based designer Faye Toogood, this publication covers all aspects of her work, from clothes and furniture, to installations and interior design.
-Friedman Benda will host a book signing at the opening reception of the exhibition.
+Accompanying this exhibition, Phaidon released Faye Toogood: Drawing, Material, Sculpture, Landscape, the first in-depth look at the work of Faye Toogood, covering all aspects of her work, from clothes and furniture, to installations and interior design.

 About Faye Toogood